+Notifiable actions

-- Notifiable actions: These transactions must be notified and cannot proceed until a notice of no objection is obtained.
-Most notifiable actions are also significant actions. - Notifiable national security actions: The Treasurer has the power to make orders in relation to these transactions (including to block them or to order divestments) if he or she considers the transaction to be contrary to national security.
-These actions must be notified and cannot proceed until a notice of no objection is obtained. - Reviewable national security actions: These are transactions with an Australian nexus that are not significant actions, notifiable actions or notifiable national security actions.
+These transactions must be notified and cannot proceed until a NON is obtained.
+Most notifiable actions are also significant actions.

+Notifiable national security actions

+The Treasurer has the power to make orders in relation to these transactions (including to block them or to order divestments) if he or she considers the transaction to be contrary to national security (which is narrower than the national interest test relating to significant actions).
+These actions must be notified and cannot proceed until a NON is obtained.

+Reviewable national security actions

+These are transactions with an Australian nexus that are not significant actions, notifiable actions or notifiable national security actions.
 They do not require approval, but see 'Call-in powers', below.